Last Updated on July 21, 2022 by Michelle Ball

 11) Possession, negotiation or sales of drug paraphernalia

-17) Bullying including by an electronic act directed specifically toward a pupil or school personnel.
+16) Bullying or sexual cyber bullying, including by an electronic act directed specifically toward a pupil or school personnel.

 Discretionary Does Not Mean Student Cannot Be Expelled